tvarovski/MutationLoadAssess/README.md

 ```
 Where `fields` are names of the relevant positional and quality metrics for the variant calls as outlined by the [VCF file encoding standards](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

 ### Plotting The Data

-The resulting datasets are then combined into one table with additional column containing the sample information.
-Such table can be used for making the final figure (stacked 100% percent bar chart) in MS Excel.
+The resulting datasets are then combined into one table with an additional column containing the sample information.
+Such a table can be used for making the final figure (stacked 100% percent bar chart) in MS Excel.

 ### Analysis Workflow